-The woman's head may rest on the man's temple, cheek, or chin in the embrace according to her height.
-It's fine if she chooses not to do so, but most women like that relaxed feeling.
-The touch of the heads is a sign of intimacy, thus should be gentle without force.
+In the embrace, the woman's head may rest on the man's temple, cheek, or chin depending on her height.
+It's fine if she chooses not to do so, but if she chooses to do that, then the touch of the head must be gentle and comfortable.
 Some women use their head to prop against the man's head in order to avoid the chest contact.
 Beginners tend to draw support from the head when they are in action.
 Such practices reflect a misunderstanding of the function of the head.
-The touch of the head should be soft and gentle.
-Dancers need to dissociate the head from the body and not to use it subconsciously in order to avoid chest contact, or to assist the movement, as which is uncomfortable.
+The touch of the head is a sign of intimacy and should be very gentle.
+Dancers need to dissociate the head from the body and not use it against the partner to avoid chest contact, or to assist the movement, as which is uncomfortable.

 The function of the arms and hands is more complex.
-Arms and hands can be used to hold each other to form a warm, intimate and comfortable embrace.
+Arms and hands can be used to hold each other tenderly to form a warm, intimate and comfortable embrace.
 They can also be used to support, protect and sooth the partner.
 These are the correct usages of the arms and hands.
 Arms and hands can also be used to convey intentions and to fight.
-Some people hence use them to coerce or resist each other, wrestle with each other, prop against each other to avoid intimate bodily contact, or grab each other to help the body and leg do steps.
+Some people hence use them to coerce or resist the partner, wrestle with the partner, prop against the partner to avoid bodily contact, hold on to the partner for stability, or grab the partner to assist the movement of the body.
 These are the misuses of the arms and hands.
 Beginners need to overcome the habit of using arms and hands.
-Tango is led and followed by the torso.
-Arms and hands should be used only to form a comfortable embrace, not as tools to lead and follow, or to assist the movement of the body, let alone to fight with each other as weapons.
+Tango is led and followed with the torso.
+Arms and hands should be used only to form a comfortable embrace, not as tools to lead and follow, maintain balance and stability, or assist the movement of the body, let alone to fight with the partner as weapons.
 The touch of the arms and hands should be gentle and weightless.
-Dancers need to dissociate the arms and hands from the body and not use them to lead, follow, maintain stability or do steps.
+Dancers need to dissociate the arms and hands from the body and not use them to lead, follow, keep balance, and do steps.